 Personal care—help with toileting, grooming, eating and other personal activities of daily living

 Therapeutic activities—exercise and mental interaction for all participants.

 In general, there are three types of adult day centers:

 - social (which provides meals, recreation and some health-related services)

 - medical/health (which provides social activities as well as more intensive health and therapeutic services) and

 - specialized (which provide services only to specific care recipients, such as those with diagnosed dementias or developmental disabilities.

 Caregivers typically select the type of center a care recipient attends based on the care needed.

 By 1978, adult day center owners/managers saw the need to establish national standardized criteria that would allow caregivers the ability to rate and fully understand what adult day centers would provide for their loved ones.
 Thus, the National Adult Day Services Association formed in 1979.
 Since then, NADSA has made great progress in promoting the concept of adult day services as a viable community-based care option for people with disabilities within the larger constellation of long-term care services.

-The National Adult Day Services Association (NADSA) has identified 4,601 day programs operating in the United States.
-This is a 35% increase from 2002, when the research by Partners in Caregiving (funded through the Robert Wood Johnson Foundation) counted 3,407 programs.
+The National Adult Day Services Association (NADSA) has identified 5,685 day programs operating in the United States in 2014.
+The growth trend continues from previous censuses of 4,601 in 2010 (NADSA) and 3,407 programs counted in the research by Partners in Caregiving (funded through the Robert Wood Johnson Foundation).